undarmaa/yapl/README.md

-# Word and Phrase Dictionary Extracted from Wikipedia on SQLite.
+# Word and Phrase Dictionary Extracted from Wikipedia

+This script extracts word and phrase from wikipedia page titles and insterts theses data into SQLite3 database.

 ## Usage
 ```